 COVID-19: Vaccine information, visitor restrictions, and additional resources | Medicaid: The program is changing and you must take steps to keep your UNC Health providers

 Home > Health Library > Colostomy for Colorectal Cancer

 A colostomy usually requires general anesthesia and a hospital stay of 3 days to 2 weeks.
-You may have a colostomy immediately after other surgery.
+You may have a colostomy right after other surgery.
 You can expect some discomfort during the first few days after surgery.
-This is usually controllable with home treatment and drugs.
+This can often be controlled with home treatment and drugs.

 A colostomy is done when part of your colon or rectum has been removed and the part that remains cannot function normally.
 A colostomy may be done as part of an operation to treat colorectal cancer.

 The colostomy opening can become infected.
 To prevent this, keep your skin under the pouch clean and dry.

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineKenneth Bark MD - General Surgery, Colon and Rectal Surgery

 Current as of: December 17, 2020

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Kenneth Bark MD - General Surgery, Colon and Rectal Surgery

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.